-- (1) publish data on victims of truck underride crashes on a publicly accessible website; and - (2) update the data described in paragraph (1) not less frequently than quarterly. - (c) Truck Driver Compensation Requires the Secretary of Labor to mandate that employers compensate truck drivers for hours worked.
-Unfortunately, standard industry practice is for truck drivers to be paid based on miles driven and not hours worked, causing truckers to be overworked which creates perilous safety conditions on the nation's roads. - (d) Protecting Truck Crash Victims Through Trucking Minimum Liability Insurance Requirements
+(c) Truck Driver Compensation Requires the Secretary of Labor to mandate that employers compensate truck drivers for hours worked.
+Unfortunately, standard industry practice is for truck drivers to be paid based on miles driven and not hours worked, causing truckers to be overworked which creates perilous safety conditions on the nation's roads.

+(d) Protecting Truck Crash Victims Through Trucking Minimum Liability Insurance Requirements

-Increases the minimum levels of insurance trucks must carry from \$750,000 to \$1.5 million.
+Increases the minimum levels of insurance trucks must carry from \$750,000 to \$2 million.
 Insurance minimums have not been raised since the 1980's and the current amounts do not provide adequate compensation for victims.
 The bill also increases insurance levels to keep pace with inflation, and gives the Secretary of Transportation discretion to raise minimum levels if deemed necessary.